dhruv-agg/gatsby-blog/content/blog/python-dataclasses/index.md

 ---
-title: "Unleashing the Power of Python Data Classes: Why and Where to Use Them"
+title: "Unleashing the Power of Python Data Classes"
 date: "2023-01-28T23:46:37.121Z"
 ---
+## Why and Where to Use Them
 In Python, when we think of a _class_, a structure like this comes to our mind

 ```python